 Regular Overseas Payments

 If your decision to go with WorldRemit or CurrencyFair is based upon this factor, the former is largely out of the race.
-While you can set up regular transfers through CurrencyFair according to your individuals needs, WorldRemit has not started offering this functionality yet.
+While you can set up scheduled transfers through CurrencyFair according to your individual needs, WorldRemit has not started offering this functionality yet.
 However, if you wish to make repeated transfers through WorldRemit, you can use details from previous transfers to save time.

 - When CurrencyFair and TransferWise go head to head.. who wins?

 - Is CurrencyFair’s competition up to the task?

 - Get a more in depth feel for CurrencyFair features.